Harmontown/harmontown.github.io/docs/_episodes/194/index.md

 title:                "Press F To Control Fred"
 image:                "episode-placeholder.jpg"
 description: |-
   Its the last Harmontown of 2015.
 Plenty of Schrabbing, mannequin leg fetishes, cartoon pornography and we meet Fred, a video game instruction manual artist.
 Thanks for listening everyone!
-We will see you in 2016! watch the video at harmontown.com/live
+We will see you in 2016!
 showDate:
 releaseDate:          "2015-12-23 07:42:00Z"
 duration:             "01:59:05"